salonishah01/CSC510-FALL23-P28-Project3/README.md

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 [![codecov](https://codecov.io/gh/NCSU-Group7-SE2021/slash/branch/main/graph/badge.svg?token=E9TCZQ6NGF)](https://codecov.io/gh/NCSU-Group7-SE2021/slash)

-Are you a fan of shopping?
-Are you on the lookout for fantastic online shopping deals?
-Look no further, because Slash is your go-to destination for discovering the greatest deals!

-Slash is an open-source web framework that makes use of FastAPI to scrape the best deals from various e-commerce websites, such as eBay, Amazon, BestBuy, Costco, Target, and Walmart.
-Slash makes it easy for users to filter, organize, and download search results.It also provides visualization in the form of charts and graphs.
+# Slash - Ultimate Shopping Companion 🛒✨🚀

+## Unleash the Power of Slash for Ultimate Shopping Discoveries!

+Are you tired of endless scrolling through e-commerce sites, hoping for the perfect deal?
+Say goodbye to the hassle and welcome Slash, your ultimate companion for discovering incredible online shopping deals!
+Slash isn't just a web framework; it's a game-changer in the world of online shopping, leveraging FastAPI to scrape and present the best deals from eBay, Amazon, BestBuy, Costco, Target, and Walmart.

+## Why Choose Slash?

-- **Fast**: Slash lets you save more than 50% of your time by swiftly comparing deals from various websites in just seconds.
+- **Lightning-Fast Comparison:** Revolutionize your deal-hunting experience.
+Compare deals from different websites in seconds, saving valuable time!

-- **Easy**: Slash introduces user-friendly public APIs that make it a breeze to filter, sort, and search through search results.
+- **Effortless Navigation:** User-friendly public APIs make it a breeze to filter, sort, and search through results, ensuring you find exactly what you're looking for.
-- **Powerful**: Generates JSON responses that are highly customizable to achieve the desired output.

----
+- **Tailored Outputs:** Slash isn't just about finding deals; it's about finding the right deals for you.
+Generate highly customizable JSON responses to fit your unique preferences.

-## :rocket: DELTA : Enhacements in PHASE III from Phase-II
+## 🚀 DELTA: Unveiling Phase III from Phase II

-We have added a lot of new features to slash in our Phase-II.

-1. Improved the application's UI to enhance user experience and deliver a visually appealing design.
+Get ready for a shopping experience like never before with Phase III enhancements:

+- **Revamped UI:** Our commitment to an enhanced user experience is evident in the redesigned, visually appealing application interface.

-2. Established a new database to streamline user registration processes.
+- **Streamlined Registration:** Say goodbye to registration headaches.
+We've introduced a new database to streamline the user registration process.

-3. Employed JSON Web Tokens (JWT) for user authentication.
+- **Fortified Security:** Your security is our priority.
+Slash now employs JSON Web Tokens (JWT) for robust and secure user authentication.

-4. Introducing the Watchlist Feature: Users now have the ability to create and oversee watchlists for monitoring the prices of specific items.
+- **Watchlist Feature:** Introducing a revolutionary feature!
+Create watchlists to monitor the prices of specific items, ensuring you never miss a deal.

-5. Implemented a scheduler to routinely monitor the prices of items on users' watchlists.
+- **Automated Monitoring:** We've implemented a scheduler to automatically monitor the prices of items on your watchlists, keeping you informed in real-time.

-6. Users receive email notifications when the price of an item in their watchlist decreases.
+- **Smart Notifications:** Slash goes the extra mile by sending you email notifications when the price of an item in your watchlist drops.

----

----

-## :rocket: Features Phase-II
+## 🚀 Features Unveiled in Phase II

-1. A login page has been implemented to facilitate user authentication.
-2. A visually appealing user interface (UI) has been designed and integrated.
-3. Users can download CSV files directly from the results page.
-4. Progressive Web Application (PWA) feature has been successfully implemented, enhancing the web experience for users.

----
+- **Seamless Authentication:** Enjoy a secure shopping experience with the implementation of a dedicated login page for user authentication.

+- **Aesthetically Pleasing UI:** Immerse yourself in a visually appealing user interface, ensuring an enjoyable and intuitive browsing experience.

+- **CSV Download:** Slash empowers you further by enabling direct CSV file downloads from the results page, making data accessibility a breeze.

+- **Progressive Web Application (PWA):** Embrace the latest web technologies.
+Slash is now a progressive web application for an enhanced and responsive web experience.

+## Elevate Your Shopping Game with Slash!
+Get ready to redefine yur online shopping experience.
+Slash isn't just a tool; its your shopping ally, your deal-finder, and your gateway to a world of unbeatable offers.
+Dive in and let the savings begin!🛒✨🚀

 <p align="center">
   <a href="#movie_camera-checkout-our-video">Checkout our video</a>